openshift/enhancements/enhancements/network/enable-flows-collection.md

 Before [OVN-Kubernetes invokes OpenVSwitch to enable flows](https://github.com/ovn-org/ovn-kubernetes/commit/ecc4047f5d0e732c267fccb2eabd64b5894b9f9a#diff-9c3b7372332fd16d60dba539a94dd0f819d262d1fbabd1e5d9c09e47da5af0ffR119-R128), if the network provider is configured for discovery, it needs to fetch the host/port and pass it to OpenVSwitch, in the `targets=` argument.
-The host and port discovery information is taken from the ConfigMap described in the previous section.
+The host and port discovery information is taken from the CRD configuration described in the previous section.

 If, by any reason, the Collector host:port can't be discovered (e.g. because the collector is not yet deployed).
 It will be ignored and the discovery will be retriggered after a period of time.